uschpc/webportal-netlify-gatsby/src/user-guides/hpc (discovery and endeavour)/running-jobs.md

 ### Queue times

-CARC resources are shared so you should expect to wait some amount of time after requesting resources.
+CARC resources are shared, so you should expect to wait some amount of time after requesting resources.
 Generally, if you request a lot of resources or very specific resources, you can expect to wait longer for Slurm to assign resources to you.

 ### Job monitoring